 Reason 1: You Have No Digital Marketing Strategy

 “Nearly half of marketers have active digital marketing programs, but no defined strategy at all.
 The other half is divided between those who have a stand-alone digital strategy (17%), and those who have integrated it into a more general marketing plan (34%).
 This is the way it should be, for more advanced marketers, for whom digital marketing has become ‘business as usual’.”

 – Jeff Bullas, Keynote Speaker and Bestselling Author

 Who said creating a digital marketing strategy would be easy?
 Without a repeatable system in place to fill your pipeline, your opportunities and sales will suffer.
 Without a digital marketing strategy, you set your business up for long-term failure.

 Business owners and marketing directors fail to develop strategies for a variety of reasons.
 Owners don’t always know why a strategy is important or how to develop one.
 And on top of that, some wear many hats and just don’t have the time.
 But there’s no excuse for marketing directors who understand the importance of developing a repeatable marketing system.
 Marketing directors often forge ahead haphazardly—despite knowing better—trying new trends and tactics.
 Still, others are stuck in a time warp, keeping the status quo because, “This is the way we’ve always done marketing.”

-Reasons for your marketing strategy lapse aside, your business won’t reach its potential unless you identify your target audience and map out a strategy.
+Reasons for your marketing strategy lapse aside, your business won’t reach its potential unless you identify your target audience and map out a scalable, repeatable, strategy.